Our Origin, Objectives and History

 How We Are Managed

 The Club is managed by a nine-member Board of Directors that oversees the planning of activities and administers the budget.
-The Board of Directors is complemented by several “Advisors” who assist the Board with general oversight.
-Advisors are expected to have been former members of the Board.
-Each Board member serves a 2-year term.
+The Board of Directors is complemented by one or more “Advisors” who assist the Board with general oversight.
+Advisors are expected to have been former members of the board.
+Each Board member serves a 3-year term.
 All planning is done by committees consisting of Club members and all members are expected to participate in helping to plan an event each year.